Windows Performance Manager - How To Remove?

 If Windows Performance Manager is only ignored, additionally you will see more alerts:

 Threat prevention solution found

 Security system analysis has revealed critical file system vulnerability caused by severe malware attacks.

 The detected vulnerability may result in unauthorized access to private information and hard drive data with a seriuos possibility of irreversible data loss and unstable PC performance.
 To remove the malware please run a full system scan.
 Press ‘OK’ to install the software necessary to initiate system files check.
 To complete the installation process please reboot your computer.

 Microsoft Security Essentials detected potential threats that might compromise your private or damage your computer.
 Your access to these items may be suspended until you take an action.
 Click ‘show details’ to learn more.

 Important Note: Although it is possible to manually remove Windows Performance Manager, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.